JohanBinst/aws-certification/saa/17-IaaC_CloudFormation.md

 - After you define all your conditions, you can associate them with resources and resource properties in the Resources and Outputs sections of a template
 - tl;dr resource create paused until expected signal(s) received

 ## CloudFormation Nested Stacks
 Nested stacks allow for a hierarchy of related templates to be combined to form a single product
 - A ROOT STACK can contain and create nested stacks .. each of which can be passed parameters and provide back outputs.
-- Nested stacks should be used when the resources being provisioned ****share a lifecycle**** and are related.
+- Nested stacks should be used when the resources being provisioned **share a lifecycle** and are related.
 - Single stacks have resource limits of 500, use nested to overcome this
 - Stacks are isolated; can't easily reference each other.
 Nested stacked can reference outputs from parents, however
 - Nested stacks for modular-type template re-use.
 Cross-reference stacks are for resource re-use

 ## CloudFormation CloudFormation Cross-Stack References
-- Nested stacks for modular-type template re-use.
-CloudFormation Cross-Stack References are for resource re-use -- Outputs in one stack reference logical resources or attributes in that stack -- Outputs can be exported, and then using the !ImportValue intrinsic function, referenced from another stack.
+Nested stacks for modular-type template re-use.
+CloudFormation Cross-Stack References are for resource re-use
+- Outputs in one stack reference logical resources or attributes in that stack
+- Outputs can be exported, and then using the !ImportValue intrinsic function, referenced from another stack.
---- Exports must be UNIQUELY NAMED in region
+  - Exports must be UNIQUELY NAMED in region and account
+  - Cross-account exports don't work

 ## CloudFormation Stack Sets
 StackSets are a feature of CloudFormation allowing infrastructure to be deployed and managed across MULTIPLE REGIONS and MULTIPLE ACCOUNTS from a single location.
 - Additionally it adds a dynamic architecture - allowing automatic operations based on accounts being added or removed from the scope of a StackSet.
-- StackSets are containers in an admin account which contain stack instances which REFERENCE stacks -- Stack instances and stacks are in TARGET ACCOUNTS
+- StackSets are containers in an admin account which contain stack instances which REFERENCE stacks
+  - Stack instances and stacks are in TARGET ACCOUNTS
 - Each stack is 1 region 1 account

 ### CFN StackSet Terms